riazXrazor/reactjs-simple-spinner/README.md

 ```

 ## License
-react-simple-spinner is open source and released under the [MIT License](LICENSE).
+reactjs-simple-spinner is open source and released under the [MIT License](LICENSE).

 Copyright (c) 2017 [Riaz Laskar](https://riazxrazor.in).